romana/romana.github.io/_posts/Home/2016-2-1-homepage.md

 Integration with [Kubernetes](http://kubernetes.io) and other cloud orchestration systems lets application developers use their existing tools and workflow to secure their applications with the deployment flexibility they need.

 Romana is all open source and is deployed successfully today on servers running thousands of container workloads by operators of some of the largest on-line applications.
-The [current v1.5 release](/code/) lets you deploy cloud native applications securely on isolated networks with policy based control.
+Romana lets you deploy cloud native applications securely on isolated networks with policy based control.
 Romana runs in any IaaS, so developers running Kubernetes in a public cloud now have a way to apply network and security policies to all pod communications.